BOBrown/boZhang.github.io/_pages/about.md

 <div style='margin-top: 30pt'></div>

 # 🔥 News
+**2025:**
+  - <p style='text-align:justify'><i>2024.12</i>: &nbsp;🔥🔥 We propose a closed-loop open-ended auto-research framework named Dolphin, aiming to simulate and further extend the entire process of human scientific research.
+For more video demonstrations, please visit the project homepage: <a href="https://alpha-innovator.github.io/Dolphin-project-page/">Project Homepage</a></p>
 **2024:**
   - <p style='text-align:justify'><i>2024.12</i>: &nbsp;🎉🎉 Our research project, <a href="https://www.arxiv.org/abs/2412.11863/">GeoX</a>, has been officially open-sourced today.
 It is the first to explore formalized visual-language pre-training in enhancing geometric problem-solving abilities.</p>
   - <p style='text-align:justify'><i>2024.10</i>: &nbsp;🎉🎉 Grateful for the heartfelt recognition and thoughtful sharing of my research work <a href="https://www.sohu.com/a/814145951_121124291/">Fudan_CYL</a> and <a href="https://mp.weixin.qq.com/s/KVAI0Q7spu6yot-6oQOewQ">Fudan_SIST</a> .</p>